- Remove tax-free equity from your house with an HSBC Retirement Mortgage

 Equity Release Scheme Lenders and Rio mortgage work examples

-Hard-to-mortgage home types include homes requiring essential repairs, properties where the ownership is set up on a tenancy in everyday basis, right to buy – properties in England, Wales and Northern Ireland, leasehold properties (except flats and maisonettes) and properties with owned solar panels.
+Hard-to-mortgage home types include homes requiring essential repairs, properties where ownership is set up on a tenancy on an everyday basis, right–to–buy properties in England, Wales, and Northern Ireland, leasehold properties (except flats and maisonettes), and properties with owned solar panels.

 Some of the most common pensioner finance products include Lloyds interest-only lifetime mortgages, HSBC lifetime mortgages, Halifax over-60 lifetime mortgages, Legal & General help-to-buy mortgages for over-60s, and Nationwide Building Society mortgages for people over 50.